Why is there moss in my lawn?

 - Very Acidic or Very Alkaline Soil.
 As mentioned above, this is not the major cause of moss on most lawns.
 In extreme acid or alkaline conditions nutrients will lock up and become unavailable to the grass.
 This causes unhealthy grass and allows moss to fill in.

-If you have any questions about moss, please feel free to drop us a line at email@example.com!
+If you have any other questions about moss, please feel free to drop us a line at [email protected]!